 We are used to seeing Nostril piercings in our day-to-day lives now, but like most piercings they did not originate in Western culture.
 These decorative piercings actually have their roots in the Middle-East and Asia.
-Indigenous tribes like the Apatani tribe was home to women who wore large, dark plugs in stretched nostril piercings; it has been said that this tradition may have been to deter the attention of men from other tribes.
+Indigenous tribes like the Apatani tribe was home to women who wore large, dark plugs in stretched nostril piercings.
+Throughout the years Nostril piercings have remained popular, with more decorative versions being worn including chains that link the Nostril Piercing with an earring.
+It is believed that piercing the acupuncture pressure point on the nostril may alleviate symptoms associated with menstruation/childbirth.
+Despite this rich history, Nostril piercings are now one of the most common piercings in Western society, second to ear piercings.

 Laura Ljaze, Body Piercing, Top Floor Sohos, 80 Bold Street Liverpool, L14HR (07951 471196)